 Life Cycle

-Mating season for the Douglas squirrel happens between late February and April.
+Mating season for the Douglas squirrel is between late February and April.
 A little over a month after mating, the female gives birth to four to six babies.
 The babies are born with their eyes closed and are hairless.
 Their hair grows in a little over two weeks and their eyes open in about a month.
 They are weaned after eight weeks.
 The young squirrels may stay with their mother for most of their first year.

 Behavior